prof-rossetti/gwu-badm-2301-201509/assignments/systems-analysis.md

 75 | attempted identification and analysis
 0 | not attempted

-Kudos to the lowest-tech systems.
+Kudos for identifying the lowest-tech and most-unique systems.